FloZone/coloredmanga_downloader/README.md

 # ColoredManga Downloader
 ![Logo](logo.png)

-A simple script for browsing the ColoredManga.com website and download the content.
+A simple script for browsing the ColoredManga.com website and download chapters.

-It is written in python.
+It can download all chapters from the given one until the end and compress the downloaded volumes to CBZ files.

 ## Installing dependencies
 All mandatory libraries and dependancies are listed in `requirements.txt`.